-Figure 6-86 Route Map (Set Clauses, Edit) Window
+Figure 6-146 Route Map (Set Clauses, Edit) Window

 Parameter Description Action Select Add to add a new entry based in the information entered.
 Select Delete to delete an entry based in the information entered.
-IP Default Next Hop Enter the default next-hop IP addresses in the spaces provided that will be used to route the packet.
+IP Default Next Hop Enter the default next-hop IP address in the space provided that will be used to route the packet.
 This feature can be used to specify multiple default next hop routers.
 If default next hops are already configured, the default next hops configured later will be added to the default next hop list.
 When the first default next hop router specified is down, the next default next hop router specified is tried in turn to route the packet.
-Up to 8 default next-hop IP addresses can be entered.
+Up to 16 default next-hop IP addresses can be entered.
 IP Next Hop Select the IP next hop type here.
 This feature is used to configure the next-hop router to route the packet that passes the match clauses of the configured route map sequence.
-Options to choose from are IP Address , Peer Address , and Recursive .
-IP Address - Specifies the IP addresses of the next-hops to route the packet.
+Options to choose from are: IP Address - Specifies the IP addresses of the next-hops to route the packet.
 Enter the next-hop IP addresses in the spaces provided here.
-Up to 8 next-hop IP addresses can be entered.
+Up to 16 next-hop IP addresses can be entered.
 Recursive - Specifies the IP address of the recursive as the next-hop router.
 Enter the recursive next-hop IP address in the space provided here.
-IP Precedence Select the IP precedence option here.
-Options to choose from are Routine , Priority , Immediate , Flash , Flash Override , Critical , Internet , and Network .
-Use this feature to set the precedence value in the IP header.
-This option only takes effect when policy routing involves the IPv4 packet.
 IPv6 Default Next Hop Enter the default next-hop IPv6 address in the space provided that will be used to route the packet.
+This feature can be used to specify multiple default next hop

+Parameter Description routers.
+If default next hops are already configured, the default next hops configured later will be added to the default next hop list.
+When the first default next hop router specified is down, the next default next hop router specified is tried in turn to route the packet.
+Up to 16 default next-hop IP addresses can be entered.
 IPv6 Next Hop Select the IPv6 next hop type here.
 This feature is used to configure the next-hop router to route the packet that passes the match clauses of the configured route map sequence.
-Options to choose from are: IP Address - Specifies the IPv6 addresses of the next-hops to route the packet.
+The only option available is: IPv6 Address - Specifies the IPv6 addresses of the next-hops to route the packet.
 Enter the next-hop IPv6 addresses in the space provided here.

-Parameter Description Recursive - Specifies the IPv6 address of the recursive as the next-hop router.
+Recursive - Specifies the IPv6 address of the recursive as the next-hop router.
 Enter the recursive next-hop IPv6 address in the space provided here.
+IP Precedence Select the IP precedence option here.
+Options to choose from are Routine (0), Priority (1), Immediate (2), Flash (3), Flash Override (4), Critical (5), Internet (6), and Network (7).
+Use this feature to set the precedence value in the IP header.
+This option only takes effect when policy routing involves the IPv4 packet.
 IPv6 Precedence Select the IPv6 precedence option here.
-Options to choose from are Routine, Priority, Immediate, Flash, Flash Override, Critical, Internet, and Network.
+Options to choose from are Routine (0), Priority (1), Immediate (2), Flash (3), Flash Override (4), Critical (5), Internet (6), and Network (7).
 Use this feature to set the precedence value in the IPv6 header.
 This option only takes effect when policy routing involves the IPv6 packet.
 Metric Select and enter the metric value here that will be used in the modification.
 The range is from 0 to 4294967294.
 Metric Type Select the metric type here that will be used in the modification.
-Options to choose from are Type-1 and Type-2 .
-Type-1 - Specifies to use the OSPF external type-1 metric.
+Options to choose from are: Type-1 - Specifies to use the OSPF external type-1 metric.
 Type-2 - Specifies to use the OSPF external type-2 metric.